 She’s now married with a kid and working in her family’s business.
 We had coffee that afternoon and spent a couple of hours reminiscing our UP Fair Valentine’s Date.

 Did you like this story?
-Please consider subscribing to Ready To Be Rich to receive more stories like this.
+Then please subscribe to Ready To Be Rich to receive more stories like this.